MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 To update the **LastModifiedBy** label:

-- Determine which property you can to use for **LastModifiedBy/DateTime**.
+- Determine which property you can use for **LastModifiedBy/DateTime**.
 - Update the logic to adjust the value that you want to show; for example: empty if not available, same as created, some static value, last crawl time, actual modified time.
 - Use the [update schema API](/graph/api/externalconnectors-externalconnection-patch-schema) to map the label to the right property.
 - Use the [update externalConnection API](/graph/api/externalconnectors-externalconnection-update) to update all items.